Pagliacii/mega-project-list/README.md

 + **Small Web Server** - A simple web server that can serve HTML files that contain Javascript and other forms of non-code executing code.
 Added complexity would be to try and implement streaming video, create a server-side language, or serve up other stream types.

 + **Web Bot** - An automated program which carries out tasks on the web including checking websites, page scraping, and summarization of data or web posting.

+## Classes

++ **Product Inventory Project** - Create an application which manages an inventory of products.
+Create a product class which has a price, id, and quantity on hand.
+Then create an inventory class which keeps track of various products and can sum up the inventory value.

++ **Movie Store** - Manage video rentals and controls when videos are checked out, due to return, overdue fees and for added complexity create a summary of those accounts which are overdue for contact.

++ **Airline / Hotel Reservation System** - Create a reservation system which books airline seats or hotel rooms.
+It charges various rates for particular sections of the plane or hotel.
+Example, first class is going to cost more than coach.
+Hotel rooms have penthouse suites which cost more.
+Keep track of when rooms will be available and can be scheduled.

++ **Student Grade Book Application** - Keep track of students (with a student class that has their name, average, and scores) in a class and their grades.
+Assign their scores on tests and assignments to the students and figure out their average and grade for the class.
+For added complexity put the students on a bell curve.

++ **Bank Account Manager** - Create a class called "Account" which will be an abstract class for three other classes called "CheckingAccount", "SavingAccount" and "BusinessAccount".
+Manage credits and debits from these accounts through an ATM style program.

++ **Library Catalog** - Create a book class with a title, page count, ISBN and whether or not it is checked out or not.
+Manage a collection of various books and allow the user to check out books or return books.
+For added complexity generate a report of those books overdue and any fees.
+Also allow users to put books on reserve.

 ## License